dcohen-dalton/csx/source/assignments/3-projectile/projectile.rst

   #.
 In ``projectile`` create a new Java class called ``ProjectileApp`` that extends ``AbstractSimulation``.
   #.
 Edit your ``Particle`` so that it moves in two dimensions.
   #.
 In ``ProjectileApp``, create a ``PlotFrame`` and plot a ``Particle`` moving in two dimensions.
 Think about what you learned in physics class about the golden rule in order to add this second dimension.
-  #.
-Once you have your two dimensional particle working, find the value for **beta** that accounts for your experimental error.

   When you have something that works like the following you are done with this exercise: